Ozon3Org/Ozon3/README.md

 Take a look at the [CONTRIBUTING.md](https://github.com/Milind220/Ozone/blob/main/CONTRIBUTING.md) file for details on how to go about this!

+## Semantic Versioning System

+Ozone uses a semantic versioning system to increment its release version number.
+Using this model, changes in version numbers can help indicate the meaning of modified code for each version.

+See more information on semantic versioning [here](https://github.com/Milind220/Ozone/discussions/26).

 ## World Air Quality Index and EPA attribution